Aotearoa Music Photography Awards 2025

 Judge Robert M Knight, said, "shooting in the pit often is intuitive, this one shows the 'hands on' fans excitement at a well known NZ music Festival.
 A joyous, fun time for everyone.
 Joe Walsh's look is one that says "can I stay here a bit longer?"

-Amanda wins $500 in cash and her winning image will be part of future exhibitions of the 2023 AMPA.
+Amanda wins $500 grant and her winning image will be part of future exhibitions of the 2023 AMPA.

 Music Photography Award 2022